 1. Review Your Credit Report and Check Your Credit Score

-When you’re applying for a loan, your credit report and credit score may play a big role in determining the rates, terms, and/or other important loan details (depending on the financial institution you’re applying with).
+When you’re applying for a loan, your credit report and credit score may play a big role in determining the rates, personal loan terms, and/or other important loan details (depending on the type of loan and the financial institution you’re applying with).
 That’s why it’s important to make sure you check in with the health of your credit.

 To see your credit score, you can either:

 - See if it’s on your credit card statements as some companies have started to include this information.